So you need to add some business casual shirts to your wardrobe but aren’t sure where to look or what to look for?

 Can you wear a T-shirt for business casual?

 You shouldn’t wear a T-shirt as part of business casual attire.
-T-shirts are too casual for the dress code.
+A T-shirt will take your look from business casual to smart casual.
 Business casual shirts should always at least have a collar.

 Are short sleeve shirts business casual?